dragen1860/MAML-Pytorch/README.md

 # Ominiglot

 ## Howto
-change `dataset = 'omniglot' ` in `main.py` and just run `python main.py`, the program will download omniglot dataset automatically. modify the value of `meta_batchsz` to fit your GPU memory size.
+run `python main.py`, the program will download omniglot dataset automatically. modify the value of `meta_batchsz` to fit your GPU memory size.